The Bayesian Context Trees State Space Model for time series modelling and forecasting: BCT-ARCH: The Bayesian Context Trees Conditional Heteroscedastic Model

 \begin{lemma} For the BCT-ARCH model, the terms $L_s (\theta _ s), \partial L _s / \partial \theta _ s$, and $ \widehat {I} _ s $ are given by,

 where $B_s$ is as in {\em (\ref{lik})}, and $\sigma _ i ^ 2 = \theta _ s ^ { \text {T}} \ \mathbf{ { z } } _{i-1}$. \end{lemma}

+It is noted that another general alternative to the Laplace method for approximating the integrals of~(\ref{pes}) would be to employ MCMC as previously used in the literature to approximate marginal likelihoods; see, e.g.,~\cite{chib:95,chib:01}.

 Once the approximate values $\widehat {P_e} (s,x)$ of the estimated probabilities $P_e (s,x)$ have been computed as outlined, inference can be carried out exactly as in the case of the BCT-AR model.
-In particular, the CCTW, CBCT and $k$-CBCT algorithms can be used with these approximations for $P_e (s,x)$, and the selection of the ARCH order $p$ and the quantiser thresholds $\{c_i\}$ can be performed in the same way as the method described in Section~\ref{hyp}.
+In particular, the GCTW, GBCT and $k$-GBCT algorithms can be used with these approximations for $P_e (s,x)$, and the selection of the ARCH order $p$ and the quantiser thresholds $\{c_i\}$ can be performed in the same way as before, using the method described in Section~\ref{hyp} for the BCT-AR model.

 In all the experiments presented in Section~\ref{exp_arch}, we take the number of iterations $M$ in~(\ref{fisher}) to be equal to~10; see Section~\ref{app_sim_arch} of the Supplemental Material for a discussion of this choice.